garykac/shinjuku/docs/build-process.md

 ## Player Screen Updates

+### Print and Play

+Print out each individual screen (front and back).

+For front (with logo):

+* Select the "Bleed" ouline (unlock layer first)
+* Hide the "Bleed" layer
+* Export PNG @ 150dpi.
+* Rotate 90deg CW

+For backs (with player aide info)

+* Show the "Cut/Fold" layer
+* Select the "Bleed" ouline (unlock layer first)
+* Hide the "Bleed" layer
+* Export PNG @ 150dpi
+* Rotate 90deg CCW

+Export each as 1541 x719 quality 80 jpg

-Print out each individual screen (front and back) and combine into a PDF.
-Flip the images so that they can be printed double-sided.
+Combine into a PDF (title: "Shinjuku Player Screens"), alternating front/back so that it can be printed double-sided.

 Temp screen images are stored in `pnp/screen`.
-Final files are placed in `pnp/shinjuku-pnp/screens.pdf` (and A4 version).
+Final files are placed in `pnp/shinjuku-pnp/screens.pdf` (`screens-a4.pdf` for A4 version).

 ## Expansion Pack Updates